AbhijeetSingh-tech/Spotify_clone/README.md

-# Spotify_clone
+# 🎵 Spotify Clone

-A responsive music streaming website built using HTML and CSS, inspired by Spotify’s clean and modern design.
-This project replicates the look and feel of Spotify’s interface with features like a music player layout, playlists section, and responsive design for different screen sizes.
+A **responsive Spotify Clone** built using **HTML and CSS**, designed to replicate the look and feel of the original Spotify web interface.
+This project focuses on clean UI design, responsive layout, and smooth user experience across devices.

+---

+## 🚀 Features

+- 🎧 Beautiful and responsive music player UI
+- 📱 Fully responsive design for all screen sizes
+- 🎵 Playlist and song layout similar to Spotify
+- 💻 Built purely with **HTML** and **CSS** (no frameworks)
+- 🎨 Custom styling inspired by Spotify’s dark theme

+---

+## 🛠️ Technologies Used

+- **HTML5** – for page structure
+- **CSS3** – for styling and layout
+- **Flexbox & Grid** – for responsive design

+---

+## 📂 Project Structure